mdtanrikulu/ens-verified/ENSIP.md

 #### Proof Verification

-Every issuer MUST have an on-chain verifier contract.
+Every issuer MUST have an onchain verifier contract.
 The `registerIssuer` function MUST revert if `verifierContract` is `address(0)`.
 Verifiers MUST call the issuer's `verifierContract` to validate the `proof` field from the proof bundle.

 The verifier contract MUST implement the `IProofVerifier` interface: